 Preview: The House on Chestnut Circle

 Lance had been engaged at one point early on to a woman named Valerie, but nothing had ever come of it.
 He had lived there alone for twenty-five years.
-Never marrying.
-And never going out much, according to the girls.
+Never marrying, and never going out much, according to the girls.
 That's what I called my finely aged neighbors: the "girls."

 I climbed the steps to the porch, fit the key I’d been given into the lock, and shoved the door open.
 I stepped inside, and warm, stale air hit me in the face.